carsonSgit/ConcordiaNotes/Notes/PHIL298/Week2/Lecture3.md

 2. There seems to be more to happiness than pleasure - plasubily, a positive emotional state and/or satisfaction with one's life
 3. Neither a positive emotional state nor life satisfaction can be reduced to pleasure
 4. Therefore, hedonism is not the correct view of happiness

+**Haybron's Diagnosis:**

+Hedonism boils down happiness to a series of conscious experiences, but this is too superficial to capture happiness - happiness goes deeper than hedonism allows for (pleasure is just the tip of the iceberg)